 Question: I have an IRA, and someone told me that once I reach a certain age that I have to take distributions from that IRA.
 Can you explain this to me?

 An IRA containing after-tax money, known as a Roth IRA, has no withdrawal mandate for the owner or the owner’s surviving spouse.
 A Roth IRA inherited from someone other than a spouse follows the same withdrawal schedule for inherited IRAs.
 However, since no income is owed when ROTH distributions are made, most younger beneficiaries of ROTH IRAs will want to allow the account to grow tax free as long as possible before taking distributions.

 Calculating the RMD for an IRA that has been inherited more than once, is more complicated.
 Assuming the first beneficiary was not a spouse, the second beneficiary of that IRA has to follow the payout schedule of the first beneficiary.
 For Example: Your grandmother leaves her IRA to your father, who dies at age 80, leaving it to you when you are 55.
 The year after he dies you have to take the RMD as an 81-year-old and the next year the RMD for an 82-year-old.
-To calculate the RMD for each year you would use the table contained in Appendix C, Table I. The IRA institutions are required to calculate your distributions.
+To calculate the RMD for each year you would use the table contained in Appendix B, Table II.
+The IRA institutions are required to calculate your distributions.
 Since you may have different IRA’s with different distributions rules, it is best to review this with your tax professional.
 The IRS collects a 50% penalty for any required distribution that is not taken.